 Starting point: Rif.
 Pratopiazza 1991 m

-This road taking place along the East wall is definitely more difficult than the normal route, but the terrain is safer.
+This route taking place along the East wall is definitely more difficult than the Normal route, but the terrain is safer.
 It's a classic climb reaching the classic IV- UIAA.
 The route runs on discrete rock, good at times.

 Other important routes